NORWEGIAN CRUISE LINE ENVIRONMENTAL COMMITMENT

 - Reducing the environmental impact of our operations,

-- Disposing rubbish and materials in accordance with national and international rules and regulations,
+- Disposing garbage and materials in accordance with national and international rules and regulations,

 - Recycling and re-using materials, and